sqali/sqali/README.md

 # Hi, I'm Sayed Qaiser Ali! 👋

+## Introduction

 I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of deep learning.
 I have a keen interest in machine learning, deep learning.
 Currently, I am focused on building a strong foundation in the fundamentals of data science.

+## Work Experience

+### Tata Consultancy Services - *Oracle PPM Analyst* *July 2021* to *Present*

+- Collaborating with project teams to understand their business requirements and designing solutions that meet their needs
+- Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements.
+- Training end-users on how to use the Oracle PPM software and providing ongoing support
+- Identifying areas for process improvement and recommending solutions to optimize project management processes

 ## Interests
 - Machine Learning